iLearn-Lab/NeurIPS25-VTFSL/README.md

 ![](https://img.shields.io/badge/Language-Python-{green}.svg)
 ![](https://img.shields.io/npm/l/express.svg)

+An official implementation code of "VT-FSL: Bridging Vision and Text with LLMs for Few-Shot Learning"

 # Method

 We propose a novel framework, bridging Vision and Text with LLMs for Few-Shot Learning (VT-FSL), which constructs precise cross-modal prompts conditioned on Large Language Models (LLMs) and support images, seamlessly integrating them through a geometry-aware alignment mechanism.